MeysamKarimi/MG-ACO/README.md

 AtlTransformation trafo = AtlTransformation.fromFile(trafo("Grafcet2PetriNet", "Grafcet2PetriNet.atl"), metamodelFiles, metamodelNames);
 ```

-After executing the program, some information will be displayed in the console.
-This information can be seen in a txt file named "Report" that is located in each run folder indicates the result of each of the mutation analysis.
+After executing the program, some information with the results of the mutation analysis will be displayed in the console as well as stores in a "Report.txt" file.

 ## Performance

-Regarding the measurement of the performance of different approaches, as described in the paper [1], thirty different executions were performed with different numbers and sizes of models in each approach.
+Regarding the measurement of the performance of the different approaches, as described in [1], thirty different executions were performed with different numbers and sizes of models in each approach.
 These results can be seen in the Performance.xlsx file.

 ## References